 The distribution of caribou groups during aerial transect surveys was highly variable among the five geographic sections analyzed in the NPRA survey area (Figure 2) in most seasons and years (Table 5).
-Variation in NDVI values and in the distribution and abundance of habitat types among geographic sections (Appendix J) influenced the seasonal differences in caribou distribution.
-This analysis focuses on the pooled 11-year data set for aerial transect surveys (2002-2012; Table 5); the differences seen using the pooled data set generally were similar within individual years but often were not significant due to smaller sample sizes and high spatial variability during individual surveys (Appendix K).
+Variation in NDVI values and in the distribution and abundance of habitat types among geographic sections (Appendix I) influenced the seasonal differences in caribou distribution.
+This analysis focuses on the pooled 12-year data set for aerial transect surveys (2002-2013; Table 5); the differences observed in the pooled data set generally were similar within individual years but often were not significant due to smaller sample sizes and high spatial variability during individual surveys (Appendix J).

-For the 2002-2012 pooled sample, significantly more groups of caribou occurred in the North, River, and Southwest sections than would be expected if caribou were distributed uniformly among sections (Table 5).
-The North section contained fewer groups during winter and more groups during spring migration, postcalving, and the mosquito season.
-The River section contained more groups during postcalving, oestrid-fly season, and late summer.
-The Southwest section contained more groups during winter, calving, and fall migration, but fewer during the mosquito and oestrid-fly seasons.
+For the pooled 2002-2013 sample, significantly more groups of caribou occurred in the North, River, and Southwest sections than would be expected if caribou were distributed uniformly among sections (Table 5).
+The North section contained fewer groups during winter and more groups during spring migration, postcalving,